docarray/docarray/docs/user_guide/storing/index_in_memory.md

 [InMemoryDocIndex][docarray.index.backends.in_memory.InMemoryDocIndex] stores all Documents in DocLists in memory.
-It is a great starting point for small-sized datasets, but it is not battle tested in production.
+It is a great starting point for small datasets, but is not battle-tested in production.

 !!! note "Production readiness"
-    If scalability, uptime, etc. are important to you, we recommend you eventually transition to one of our database-backed Document Index implementations:
+    If scalability, uptime, etc. are important, we recommend you eventually transition to one of our database-backed Document Index implementations:

     - [QdrantDocumentIndex][docarray.index.backends.qdrant.QdrantDocumentIndex]